open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 After the SIP settings have been done, click the "Apply" button at the right side of the Room row to let it take effect.
 If the "Update Room Success" message shows up and the SIP related information is correct, then SIP clients should be able to join this room via the registered SIP server.

 ## 3.6 Cluster Worker Scheduling Policy Introduction {#Conferencesection3_6}
-All workers including portals, session-agents, webrtc-agents, avstream-agents, recording-agents, audio-agents, video-agents, sip-agents in the cluster are scheduled by the cluster-manager with respect to the configured scheduling strategies in cluster_manager/cluster_manager.toml.
-For example, the configuration item "portal = last-used" means the scheduling policy of workers with purposes of "portal" are set to "last-used".
+All workers including portals, conference-agents, webrtc-agents, streaming-agents, recording-agents, audio-agents, video-agents, sip-agents in the cluster are scheduled by the cluster-manager with respect to the configured scheduling strategies in cluster_manager/cluster_manager.toml.
+For example, the configuration item "portal = last-used" means the scheduling policy of workers with purposes of "portal" is set to "last-used".
 The following built-in scheduling strategies are provided:
-1. last-used: If more than 1 worker with the specified purpose are alive and available, the last used one will be scheduled.
+1. last-used: If more than 1 worker with the specified purpose is alive and available, the last used one will be scheduled.
-2. least-used: If more than 1 worker with the specified purpose are alive and available, the one with the least work-load will be scheduled.
+2. least-used: If more than 1 worker with the specified purpose is alive and available, the one with the least work-load will be scheduled.
-3. most-used: If more than 1 worker with the specified purpose are alive and available, the one with the heavist work-load will be scheduled.
+3. most-used: If more than 1 worker with the specified purpose is alive and available, the one with the heavist work-load will be scheduled.
-4. round-robin: If more than 1 worker with the specified purpose are alive and available, they will be scheduled one by one circularly.
+4. round-robin: If more than 1 worker with the specified purpose is alive and available, they will be scheduled one by one circularly.
-5. randomly-pick: If more than 1 worker with the specified purpose are alive and available, they will be scheduled randomly.
+5. randomly-pick: If more than 1 worker with the specified purpose is alive and available, they will be scheduled randomly.

 For portal and webrtc-agent workers, the "isp" and "region" preferences can be specified in portal and webrtc-agent configurations.
 Pass the preferred "isp" and "region" when creating a token, then cluster-manager will only schedule the corresponding worker nodes to the client requests that match "isp" and "region" preferences.
 The portal and webrtc-agent will serve all the isp and region if corresponding configuration items under "capacity" are set to empty lists.
 If no preferences are specified for clients when creating token, then only those portal and webrtc-agent with empty isp and region setting will serve them.